DOING BUSINESS IN TUNISIA IN 2023

 - Foreigners can start a company in Tunisia with a paid up capital of only US$500 (TND1,000).
 Directors and shareholders can live outside of Tunisia and Healy Consultants can complete the engagement without them travelling;

-- In 2015, Tunisia has decreased its standard corporate income tax rate from 30% to 25%.
-New Tunisian startups can also be eligible to up to five years of corporate tax holidays;
+- Tunisia’s standard corporate income tax rate is 15%.
+New Tunisian startups can also be eligible to up to eight years of corporate tax holidays;

 - When its political situation stabilizes, Tunisia will once again be the preferred hub for foreign investment in Northern Africa because: